Our brain is more than a bag of chemicals

 Thus, Professor Anderson reasons, when treating psychiatric disorders, we need to treat specific regions of the brain rather than the brain as a whole.

 What does this mean?
 First of all, further research is needed.
 The researchers are working with animal models at the moment.
 It is likely that their findings can be applied to humans, but so far, there is no evidence for this.
 Maybe one day, there will be medication for mental diseases that is specific enough to treat more or less only the symptoms of the illness without having too many side effects.
 In the meantime, we should be aware of the fact that drugs for mental diseases have many side effects and that we should abstain from taking them when they just a “quick fix”, while there is another (maybe more effortful) way of dealing with the disease that does not involve drugs.
 But above and before all, we should take good care of our mental health so that we don’t become mentally ill and need psychotropic drugs.
-What can we do for our mental health?
-We have a few findings here on the scienceBlog, feel free to browse the posts.
 We also some exercises you can do, for example the Three Blessingsor meditation.